Welcome to today's edition of the Rush 24-7 podcast.

 If you lose that, you lose everything.

-Now, Tony Dungey.
+Now, Tony Dungy.

 It's interesting.

-Last night, I'm playing around with my new beta, new operating system, and I'm surfing websites, I'm checking out new features here, playing with it.
+Last night, I'm playing around with my new beta, new operating system, and I'm surfing websites.

 There's not a single word.

-Not a single now, ESP and radio, yeah, and they may be talking about on Sports Center, I don't know anyway, but on their website, there's not a single word.
+Not a single, now ESP and radio, yeah, and they may be talking about on Sports Center, I don't know, anyway, but on their website, there's not a single word.

 But as predicted yesterday, elsewhere in the sports drive-by media, the long knives are coming out.

-Oh yeah.
+Oh, yeah.

-There are a number of sports websites dare take on Coach Dungey, and we'll have details as the program unfolds before your very eyes and ears.
+And we'll have details as the program unfolds before your very eyes and ears.

-Well, I'm out of time.
+Media, well, I'm out of time.